What Are React Fragments?

 1. In this example:

-• React.Fragment ensures that each pair of elements is grouped without adding extra
+• React.Fragment ensures the each pair of elements is grouped without adding extra

-elements, preserving valid HTML structure within the table.
+elements, serve valid HTML structure with the table.

 Advantages and Limitations of React Fragments